We Can't Wait: 2026 Cinema. (Part Three: Q-Z)

 ONE NIGHT ONLY.
 AUG 7.
 UNIVERSAL

-This is a romantic comedy starring Callum Turner (who we're not quire sure we "get" yet) and Monica Barbaro but the synopsis sounds like it's also dystopian as there is apparenty only one night a year when premarital sex is legal.
+This is a romantic comedy starring Callum Turner (who I'm not quite sure I "get" yet) and Monica Barbaro.
+The synopsis sounds like it's also alternate unierse dystopian as there is apparenty only one night a year when premarital sex is legal.
 We've been eager to see what Monica Barbaro can do post Oscar nomination for A Complete Unknown and this might tell us.

 UNTITLED CODY FERN DIRECTORIAL DEBUT - TBA

-Currenly filming in Montreal the gorgeous Australian actor (American Crime, American Horror Story) movies behind the camera for a film that could be a feast for actressexuals.
+Currenly filming in Montreal the gorgeous Australian actor Cody Fern (American Crime, American Horror Story) moves behind the camera for a film that could be a feast for actressexuals.
 Sarah Paulson leads a cast that includes Naomi Watts, Odessa A'Zion, and Dianne Wiest (!!!) in a story about a famous actress whose life begins to unravel during a production of "Mother Courage".

 UNTITLED JESSE EISENBERG MUSICAL COMEDY - TBA